mdn/content/files/en-us/games/techniques/3d_on_the_web/basic_theory/index.md

 ![Output merging](mdn-games-3d-output-merging.png)

-During output merging some processing is also applied to ignore information that is not needed — for example the parameters of objects that are out of the screen or behind other objects, and thus not visible, are not calculated.
+During output merging some processing is also applied to ignore information that is not needed — for example the parameters of objects that are outside the screen or behind other objects, and thus not visible, are not calculated.

 ## Conclusion